 To date, approximately 79% of the 216 miles of sewers has been televised.
 The remaining 47 miles of sewers have not been inspected due to heavy debris in quantities beyond the scope of the contractual cleaning effort, small diameter pipe inhibiting effective CCTV inspections, lack of easement access to manholes and sewer, and buried manholes.
-These obstacles are primarily maintenance related and will be addressed through the District-wide Capacity, Management, Operations, and Maintenance (CMOM) program currently under development.
+These obstacles are primarily maintenance related and will be addressed through the Districtwide Capacity, Management, Operations, and Maintenance (CMOM) program currently under development.
 It is anticipated that another 10-15% of the sewers will be inspected over the next five (5) years as a component of future sewer rehabilitation contracts.

-During the 3rd Quarter of 2015, approximately 2.5 miles of sewer televising was completed under Contract 8.
-It is anticipated that up to 4.5 miles of CCTV will be completed during the next quarter under the County's next rehabilitation contract, Contract 10.
+During the 2nd Quarter of 2015 no significant amount of televising was completed.
+It is anticipated that up to 2.5 miles of CCTV will be completed during the next quarter under the County's next rehabilitation contract, Contract 8.